AliXtreme/quadratic-equation/README.md

-# quadratic-equation
-Basic program which find roots of quadratic equation
+This is a basic program that finds the roots of a quadratic equation.
+If you want to change something you can modify the program to your liking